mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 Of specific note is the Shimmer, modders should consider how content in their mod would interact with the Shimmer.
 [ExampleMod](https://github.com/tModLoader/tModLoader/search?utf8=%E2%9C%93&q=shimmer+path:ExampleMod&type=Code) contains examples of various shimmer features, such as transforming NPC, decrafting examples, and transforming items.

 ## Renamed or Moved Members
+All of the changes in this section will be handled by tModPorter and are listed here for completeness.
+Modders can skip this section and go directly to [Big change concepts](#big-change-concepts) to see the changes that require the modder to make big changes to their mod.

 ### Namespaces / Classes
 * `GameContent.UI.ResourceSets.HorizontalBarsPlayerReosurcesDisplaySet` -> `GameContent.UI.ResourceSets.HorizontalBarsPlayerResourcesDisplaySet`